Kodály Music Teaching Certificate

 • There is also bus and rail transportation from Boston to Framingham.

-•You tell us by May 31 that you want to stay in Linsley.
-Also tell us who your roommate will be or if you want a single room.
-You will pay the full, non-refundable fee to KMI.
+• No later than May 15th, make a request to stay in Linsley.
+Let us know who your roommate will be or if you want a single room.
+Pay the full, non-refundable fee to KMI.
 We provide you with the key and room number.
-You return to keys to us on July 21.
+Return key to us on the final morning.

 • Required course materials are listed under each level below.